When to Travel to Charleston, South Carolina: Seasonal & Monthly Weather Guide

 Charleston Museum in February

-Nature lovers flock to Charleston for the Southeastern Wildlife Expedition.
+In February, nature lovers flock to Charleston for the Southeastern Wildlife Expedition.
 This event includes impressive animal demonstrations and discussions to boost environmental awareness.

 Another unique event is the Bacon and Bourbon Festival.
 Sample bacon dishes from the top chefs in the area alongside tasting bourbon from 25 different distilleries.